Memphis, TN

 Our goal in the Department of Physics and Materials Science is to advance scientific knowledge and innovation while at the same time educating the next generation of talented scientists.
 Our dedicated faculty supports this mission with cutting-edge research, unique programs, and a supportive learning environment.
 Our undergraduate students are encouraged to participate in research as early as their freshman year.
 We welcome school groups to visit our department to see our labs and talk with our faculty.

-The Voyage Solar System Model will be a focal point for STEM education and careers for our college students as well as for the K-12 community.
+The Voyage Solar System Model provides a focal point for STEM education and careers for our college students as well as for the K-12 community.
 School groups from around the Mid-South can visit our campus when they study the Solar System and gain the amazing perspective that the Voyage experience provides.
 Follow-up tours, activities and discussions with UM faculty can focus student energy on addressing the challenges that we have here on Earth, and also provide a foundation for the continued exploration of our solar system.

 Implementation Plan